 1. The place from which the object is produced.

 2. The knowledge of the accused as to this and the information given must relate distinctly to the fact discovered.

 Information supplied by the person in custody – ‘I will produce a knife concealed in the roof of my house’ does not lead to the discovery of that knife.
 It leads to the discovery of the fact that a knife is concealed in the house of the informant to his knowledge, and if the knife is proved to have been used in the commission of the offense, the fact discovered is relevant.

-The object of the section is to admit evidence which is relevant to the matter under inquiry, that is, the guilt of the accused, and not to admit the evidence which is irrelevant.
+The object of the section is to admit evidence that is relevant to the matter under inquiry.
+That is, the guilt of the accused, and not to admit the evidence which is irrelevant.